 Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

-Thursday's game between the Indiana Hoosiers (3-1) and the Tennessee Volunteers (3-1) at Suncoast Credit Union Arena has a projected final score of 84-76 based on our computer prediction, with a favored Indiana squad securing the victory.
-Tipoff is at 6:00 PM ET on November 23.
+Thursday's contest that pits the Indiana Hoosiers (3-1) against the Tennessee Volunteers (3-1) at Suncoast Credit Union Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 85-75 in favor of Indiana, who is big favorites by our model.
+Game time is at 6:00 PM ET on November 23.

-In their last outing on Sunday, the Hoosiers earned a 77-44 win against Lipscomb.
+The Hoosiers head into this game following a 77-44 victory against Lipscomb on Sunday.

+The Hoosiers are coming off of a 77-44 victory over Lipscomb in their last game on Sunday.
+In their last matchup on Sunday, the Volunteers secured a 100-73 win against Troy.
+Sara Scalia put up 24 points, six rebounds and five assists for the Hoosiers.
+Karoline Striplin scored 19 points in the Volunteers' victory, leading the team.

 Catch college basketball action all season long on Fubo!